Adjusting for indirectly measured confounding using large-scale propensity scores

 \subsection{Relation to the deconfounder}

 LSPS and the deconfounder \citep{wang2019,wang2020} are distinct but share several features.
 The deconfounder is a causal inference algorithm that estimates unbiased effects of multiple causes in the presence of unmeasured confounding.
 Under the pinpointability assumption (unmeasured confounders are pinpointable by multiple causes), the deconfounder can infer unmeasured confounders by fitting a probabilistic low-rank model to capture the dependencies among multiple causes.
+The deconfounder has been applied to EHR data for treatment effect estimation in the presence of unmeasured confounding \citep{zhang2019a}.
 Both methods thus can be shown to address unmeasured confounders when there is pinpointing.